 Ahhh, the sins of our past hoarding and impulse purchases have haunted us for years.
-And now that minimalism and Marie Kondo have come around the block again with her new Netflix Special, take a second and pause.
+And now that minimalism and Marie Kondo have come around the block again bringing a declutter craze with her new Netflix Special, take a second and pause.

 Though I’m excited for everyone who finds value in it, it is likely resulting in a whole lot of STUFF potentially heading for a landfill.